Bolton Clarke: History

-In December 2021 Allity was purchased from Archer Capital.

 Service today

-Since joining together, Bolton Clarke has expanded its service offering and its footprint.
+Since joining together, Bolton Clarke has expanded its service offering and its footprint to become Australia's largest independent, not-for-profit aged care provider.
+In 2021, Acacia Living Group in Western Australia joined Bolton Clarke Group, bringing residential aged care, respite, retirement living and home care capability in that state.
+In 2022, the organisation acquired Allity aged care with its 70 residential homes across Victoria, New South Wales, Queensland and South Australia, and in 2023 McKenzie Aged Care joined the Group with a further 17 communities.

 The organisation provides a 24-hour home nursing and home care service to people throughout Australia and New Zealand.
-It manages 4,400 residential aged care beds and independent living units.

-The Bolton Clarke Research Institute has a reputation for high impact community health and aged care research.
+It supports more than 130,000 people at home and across its 88 residential homes and 43 retirement villages.
+Specialist services include nursing and clinical care, dementia support, respite care, palliative care, a Homeless Persons Program and HIV team.
+The Bolton Clarke Research Institute has a reputation for high impact community health and aged care research to help people live and age well.
 The group works with 19 national and international corporate and research partnerships with a focus on improving knowledge around health and ageing.

-Its diversified service offerings include provision of the early intervention mental health service NewAccess, developed by beyondblue, which it delivers in South Australia and areas of New South Wales.
-Bolton Clarke also owns the Aged Care Channel, which operates independently and delivers training for industry members in Australia, the UK, South Africa and New Zealand.